bluesky-social/atproto/packages/plc/README.md

 We expect a method to emerge that fits the bill within the next few years, likely a permissioned DID consortium.

 ## How it works
+This is not a fully-expressive DID format.
+Though it adheres to the DID spec, it is domain-specific and only allows for representing specific data types in a specific manner.
+There is the possibility that it could be extended to be more general in the future.

 Each DID document is made up of just four pieces of data (for now):
 - `signingKey`
 - `recoveryKey`